t3hnar/akkax/README.md

 Useful utils for [Akka Actors](http://http://akka.io)

 ### RoutingActor
 Actor which will pass message to child actor defined for route.
-If no actors found, it will create a new one.
+If no actors found, it may create a new one.

 ### BroadcastingActor
 Broadcast message to all child actors